1. What is express.static()?

 8. How do you use Express Router?

-Using Express Router involves creating a router instance, defining routes on it, and then mounting it on your Express app with app.use()
+Using Express Router involves creating a router instance, defining routes on it, and then mounting it on your Express app with app.use().
+This lets you organize routes into separate files and attach them to specific paths.

 🔹 Steps: